Modulatory effects of Lactococcus lactis on gut microbiota of albino rats induced with Escherichia coli O175:H7

 Abstract

-The human microbiome, comprises of diverse microbial communities, is crucial for maintaining human health, especially within the gut.
+Background: The human microbiome, comprises of diverse microbial communities, is crucial for maintaining human health, especially within the gut.
 Escherichia coli O157:H7, known for its Shiga toxin production, is a major cause of diarrhea.
 Lactic acid bacteria (LAB) are recognized for their potential in preventing E. coli O157:H7 infection.
-This study aimed to assess the impact of LAB treatment on the intestinal microbiota of Albino rats infected with E. coli O157:H7.
-Experimental Albino rats were induced with Escherichia coli and diarrhea set in after three days and treated with Lactococcus lactis as probiotics, compared to a control group.
+This study aimed to assess the impact of LAB treatment on the intestinal microbiota of albino rats infected with E. coli O157:H7.
+Methods: Experimental albino rats were induced with Escherichia coli and diarrhea set in after three days and treated with Lactococcus lactis as probiotics, compared to a control group.
 Stool samples underwent 16S metagenomic profiling using the Pacbio platform.
-Results showed a bacterial dominance in the Kingdom domain, with increased read counts post-treatment.
+Results: it showed a bacterial dominance in the Kingdom domain, with increased read counts post-treatment.
 Phylum-level analysis revealed dominance by Proteobacteria, Firmicutes, Actinobacteria, Cyanobacteria, and Bacteroidetes.
 Approximately half of the identified taxa were novel "Phylotypes."
 Predominant species/phylotypes included Pediococcus acidilacticci, Pediococcus, Collinsella aerofaciens, and Lactobacillus.
 While some organisms decreased post-treatment, new commensals and symbionts were acquired.
-This study highlights significant differences in the intestinal microbiota of Albino rats pre- and post-LAB treatment, indicating L. lactis' efficacy in alleviating E. coli O157:H7-induced diarrhea and enriching gut microbiota.
+Conclusion: this study highlights significant differences in the intestinal microbiota of albino rats pre- and post-LAB treatment, indicating L. lactis' efficacy in alleviating E. coli O157:H7-induced diarrhea and enriching gut microbiota.

 Keywords